cvs-health/testaro/README.md

 Unlike any other tool, the `testaro` tools requires a `stopOnFail` property, which specifies whether a failure to conform to any rule (i.e. any value of `totals` other than `[0, 0, 0, 0]`) should terminate the execution of tests for the remaining rules.

+Warnings in the `testaro/hover.js`, `testaro/motion.js`, and `procs/visChange.js` files advise you to avoid launching particular browser types for the performance of particular Testaro tests.

+Several Testaro tests make use of the `init()` function in the `procs/testaro` module.
+That function samples elements if the population of elements to be tested is larger than 100.
+The purpose is to achieve reasonable performance.
+The sampling overweights elements near the beginning of a page, because of the tendency of that location to have important and atypical elements.

 You can add custom rules to the rules of any tool.
 Testaro provides a template, `data/template.js`, for the definition of a rule to be added.
 Once you have created a copy of the template with revisions, you can move the copy into the `testaro` directory and add an entry for your custom rule to the `evalRules` object in the `tests/testaro.js` file.
 Then your custom rule will act as a Testaro rule.

 ###### WAVE